ianderso/Products.ATSuccessStory/README.txt

 Just go to where you want the portlet to show, click on "Manage Portlets" and then select "Success Story rotating portlet" from the drop down.

 Then choose the title you would like for the portlet and select the folder from it should get the success stories.
+If you want the portlet to show all stories from any Success Story folder existing in the site, just select "Global" from this drop down.

+Finally, choose how many stories you would like to be shown on each page refresh.

 Click save, and you're set :-D